Brian-Hicks/ustopo/README.md

 **ustopo.pl** maintains a local repository of maps from the US Topo catalog.
 The USGS produces high-resolution PDF's that contain geospacial extensions for use in mobile applications such as [Avenza PDF Maps](https://www.avenzamaps.com).
 Additionally, the USGS makes these maps available free for public use.
-According to The National Map project, about 75 maps are added to the catalog each day.
+According to the USGS, about 75 maps are added to the catalog each day.
 The entire size of the catalog is approximately 1.5TB.

 These maps are also suitable for printing.
 They contain multiple layers, including topographic lines, satellite imagery, road information & landmarks.
 For best results, use an application